What is Trade Surplus?

 Summary:

-A trade surplus is Exports exceeding imports signal economic strength, but an excessive surplus can lead to currency appreciation, impacting export competitiveness and sparking trade wars.
-Policy adjustments are crucial for balance.
+A trade surplus shows economic strength but can cause currency appreciation, hurting exports and sparking trade wars.
+Policy adjustments are crucial.

 In the arena of international trade, a country's economic performance is often closely linked to its trade relations with other countries.
 One of the key concepts is the trade surplus, a term that appears frequently in economic news and policy discussions.
 For example, when reading economic news, it is common to hear that Europe and the United States often use it to force an appreciation of the renminbi.
 So what exactly does a trade surplus mean?